pepstock-org/chartjs-plugin-annotation/README.md

                 // context: {chart, element}
             },

-            // Array of annotation configuration objects
-            // or Object with the annotation configuration objects, one for each key
             // See below for detailed descriptions of the annotation options
             annotations: [{
                 drawTime: 'afterDraw', // overrides annotation.drawTime if set